goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 {{< /alert >}}
 {{< figure
     src="segger_jlink_conn.svg"
-    alt="very nice 20 pin segger jlink pinnout interface documentation" caption="20 pin segger jlink pinnout"
+    alt="very nice 20 pin segger JLink pinout interface documentation" caption="20 pin segger JLink pinout"
     >}}

 ### Wiring

-Given my PCB's JTAG interface wasn't out of the box compatible with my JLink's probe it required some small rewiring.
+Rewiring :

 {{< figure
     src="jtag_wiring.svg"
-    alt="very nice jtag wiring driagram to connect jlink jtag probe to fpga board" caption="wiring driagram to connect jlink jtag probe to fpga board"
+    alt="very nice JTAG wiring diagram to connect JLink jtag probe to fpga board" caption="Wiring diagram to connect JLink JTAG probe to the board."
 >}}

-JTAG is a parallel protocol where `TDI` and `TMS` will be captured on the `TCK` rising edge.
+JTAG is a parallel protocol where `TDI` and `TMS` will be captured according to `TCK`.
 Because of this, good JTAG PCB trace length matching is advised in order to minimize skew.

 {{< figure